 playing Mexican restaurant with taco ingredients

 and then to top it all off... a taco bar for lunch!

 In The Three Javelinas, we went on a "Three Little Pigs" adventure with some little southwestern pigs and a coyote.

 When our pinata was dry, we used diluted glue and pieces of colored tissue paper to make our pinata bright and colorful.

 Maracas make such awesome music.
 We used plastic bottles to fill with colored chick peas- a great activity for eye-hand coordination and strengthening the pincer grasp used for writing later on.
-They'll be fun to shake at our fiesta.

 Our fiesta wouldn't be complete without doing the Mexican Hat Dance.
 We kicked and jumped, walked and ran around the sombrero to the Mexican Hat Dance tune.